 How Increases in Insurance Premiums after a Conviction in Utah Can Affect Your Credit

 If you receive a conviction for a traffic-related offense, including driving under the influence, say goodbye to your affordable insurance premiums.
 Insurers will jack your auto coverage through the roof because of your perceived risk making it almost impossible to find affordable insurance.
 Add in your already lower earning power because of your conviction and driving a car with any semblance of coverage becomes an impossibility.
 The added cost to drive doesn’t even factor in the mandatory minimum 18-month license suspension in Utah.
 Even if you somehow find a job, it better be within walking distance.
 The dominoes just continue falling making it harder and harder to become a member of the community you’re supposed to belong to.
 Does this sound like rehabilitation?

-When you’re charged with a crime in Utah or any other state, you’re life is quite literally on the line.
+When you’re charged with a crime in Utah or any other state, your life is quite literally on the line.
 Everything you’ve worked for could be gone in a hazy moment, and you might not ever get it back.
-Having an experienced criminal defense attorney by your side to look out for your rights has never been more important.
+Having an experienced Utah criminal defense lawyer by your side to look out for your rights has never been more important.

-If you or someone close to you is facing indictment or charges related to a serious criminal offense, including DUI or drug-related issues, call my law office today to get help.
+If you or someone close to you is facing indictment or charges related to a serious criminal offense, including DUI or drug-related issues, contact Overson Law, PLLC today to get help.
+Call (801) 758-2287 to schedule a free legal consultation regarding your case.
 I’ll come to you day or night.